 Jean Van de Velde and Carnoustie

 Who can forget the meltdown of Jean Van de Velde back in 1999 who teed up on 18 with the Claret Jug almost in the clasp of his hands?
-After hitting a near-perfect tee shot on 18, Jean made the rash decision to try and clear the Barry Burn meaning a short up and down would all but secure his first Open Championship.
-However after clearing the Burn, Jean’s strike managed to rebound into the deepest of rough after hitting the grandstand, a chunked wedge shot later, and the rest was history.
+After hitting a near-perfect tee shot on 18, Jean made the rash decision to clear the Barry Burn meaning a short up and down would all but secure his first Open Championship.
+However, after clearing the Burn, Jean’s strike managed to rebound into the deepest of rough after hitting the grandstand, a chunked wedge shot later, and the rest was history.

 Visions of Van de Velde wading shoes and socks off in the Burn will forever live in Open Championship history.
-A treble bogie forced a 3 way four-hole playoff where Paul Lawry executed one of the best 4 irons ever seen on the last playoff hole, 229 yards over the burn to 3 feet and a tap in passed the 1999 Open Championship to Paul.
+A treble bogie forced a 3-way four-hole playoff where Paul Lawry executed one of the best 4 irons ever seen on the last playoff hole, 229 yards over the burn to 3 feet and a tap in passed the 1999 Open Championship to Paul.

 Padraig Harrington claimed his first-ever open on the Championship at Carnoustie and Padraig still insists that his pitch shot from 49 yards on the 72nd hole was his finest ever golf shot.

 Carnoustie has made Open Champions of, Francesco Molinari (2018), Padraig Harrington (2008), Paul Lawry (1999), Tom Watson (1975), Gary Player (1968), Ben Hogan (1953), Henry Cotton (1937) and Tommy Armour (1931).

 Carnoustie has made an enormous contribution to the game of golf.

 The Burnside has often been used for Open Qualifying when the Championship Course has been the Open host.